 If the intent is to mislead the bank or lender so they can get away with putting down a lower down payment and take advantage of the owner occupied mortgage rates, that is considered mortgage fraud.

 Buying New Primary Home As Owner Occupant Home

 However, if you recently refinanced your home with the intent of living there for at least a year or more but had a change of heart because you saw a major deal on a much bigger home, then it can be done.
-A good detailed letter of explanation will be required and I would check with a mortgage lender and explain the circumstances before proceeding.
-Nothing is wrong if you did not have the INTENT to mislead the bank or mortgage lender.
+A good detailed letter of explanation will be required.
+I would check with a mortgage lender and explain the circumstances before proceeding.

 Buying Another Home After Refinancing Your Owner Occupied Your Owner Occupied Home

 If you recently refinanced your owner occupied home and are trying to purchase another home and really on plan in living in the new home, you can get a mortgage loan as an owner occupied home under certain circumstances.
 Only if the deal makes sense.
 Homeowners who are planning on buying new primary home and the new home is much larger than recently refinanced owner occupied home and did not have the intent on defrauding the mortgage lender.
 People change their minds all the time.
 It is totally normal to refinance existing owner occupied home with the intent in living there and planning on doing a large room addition.
 But later changed their mind and deciding to sell it or keep it as a rental and buying new primary home.
 On cases like this, it is totally alright.

 Homeowners who have currently refinanced their owner occupied home but need rental income to qualify for new owner occupied home, the lender will require a lease from a renter: